 Section definitions

-The user interface is the space where interaction between humans and technology occurs.
+The user interface is the space where interaction between human and machine occurs.
 The goal of this interaction is effective operation and control of the machine on the user's end, and feedback from the machine, which aids the VTS user including VTS operator (VTSO) gaining and maintaining situational awareness and in making operational decisions.

 Specific terms used are as below: